ericelliott/object-list/README.md

 ## API Design Goals

+Only a few of these design goals have been met in the current implementation, so read this section like everything is prefixed with "eventually..."

 * A common API for object collections (e.g. arrays of objects).
 Wrappers for:
   - Array
   - Immutable.js List